Our report reveals 60% of teams now prioritize AI in DevOps - Read More ×

 Top features and benefits:

-Netlify is ideal for web developers working on static sites or single-page applications.
+Netlify can be a wonderful fit for web developers working on static sites or single-page applications.

 6. Firebase (no-cost tier)